 15. Vinegar Brothers

-📍 Calle Cardenal Cisneros, 26 (Chamberí); Calle Narváez, 58 (Ibiza) and Calle Gravina, 17 (Chueca)
+📍Location:Calle Cardenal Cisneros, 26 (Chamberí); Calle Narváez, 58 (Ibiza) and Calle Gravina, 17 (Chueca).

 16. La Dolores

 In fact, it is precisely for the quality of its beer and the perfection of its beers that it is known.
-It is also easily recognizable by its beautiful tiled façade, a traditional decoration of the time.
+It is also easily recognizable by its beautiful tiled facade, traditional decoration of the time.
 In its cozy interior, where wood and old posters stand out, pinchos and montaditos are served, to alternate between tapas and vermouth at aperitif time.

-📍 Plaza Jesús, 4 (Las Letras).
+📍Location:Plaza Jesús, 4 (Las Letras).

-17. Labra House
+17. Casa Labra

-📍 Calle Tetuán, 12 (center).
+📍 Location: Calle Tetuán, 12 (downtown).

-18. The little Graná
+18. Little Graná

 Getting a table on the terrace or a space at the bar to accompany each drink with a mini cheeseburger, a chistorra and sweet onion sandwich or avocado hummus with tortilla chips is a dream plan that ends with a full stomach and a full wallet.
 The menu changes from time to time, but the classics remain.

-📍CalleEmbajadores, 124 (Delicias)
+📍Location: Calle Embajadores, 124 (Delicias)

 19. Tortilla Fish

 In war and in Pez Tortilla anything goes.
-The crowd of people squeezed in the place, the elbows to make their way to the bar and the waiters juggling to bring a beer (miraculously intact) to the tables is something that is only understood and accepted with the first tasting of some tortillas barely curdled with unforgettable flavors as parmesan, blood sausage or goat cheese.
+The crowd of people squeezed in the place, the elbowing to make their way to the bar and the waiters juggling to bring a beer (miraculously intact) to the tables is something that is only understood and accepted with the first tasting of some tortillas barely curdled with unforgettable flavors such as parmesan, blood sausage or goat cheese.

-📍CallePez, 36 (Malasaña); pez Tortilla Cara B – Calle Pez, 7 (Malasaña); calle Cava Baja, 42 (La Latina); calle Espoz y Mina, 13 (Las Letras) and calle de Gaztambide, 50 (Chamberí)
+📍Location: Calle Pez, 36 (Malasaña); pez Tortilla Cara B – Calle Pez, 7 (Malasaña); Calle Cava Baja, 42 (La Latina); Calle Espoz y Mina, 13 (Las Letras) and Calle de Gaztambide, 50 (Chamberí).

 20. Julio House

-📍Callede la Madera, 37 (Malasaña)
+📍Location: Calle de la Madera, 37 (Malasaña)

-21. Rainbow Bar
+21. Bar Arco Iris

-📍Plazade Olavide, 2 (Trafalgar)
+📍Location: Plaza de Olavide, 2 (Trafalgar)

 22. The Embassy of Ambassadors

-📍Callede Embajadores, 66 (Lavapiés)
+📍Location: Calle de Embajadores, 66 (Lavapiés)

 23. Toboggan Bar

-The menu is a mosaic of traditional dishes mixed with more international dishes, all at very affordable prices.
+The menu is a mosaic of traditional raciones mixed with more international dishes, all at very affordable prices.
 From bravas and croquettes to gyozas and tequeños, from cochinita pibil tacos to calamari montadito or pepito levantino.
 A mix that satisfies all tastes.

-📍Plazade Rutilio Gaci, 2 (Delicias)
+📍Location: Plaza de Rutilio Gaci, 2 (Delicias)

 24. Santa Canela

-📍 Calle de Guzmán el Bueno, 20 (Chamberí)
+📍Location: calle de Guzmán el Bueno, 20 (Chamberí)

-📍 Calle de Velarde, 13 (Malasaña)
+📍Location: Calle de Velarde, 13 (Malasaña)

 26. Bar La Gloria

-📍 Calle de Noviciado, 2 (Downtown)
+📍Location: Calle de Noviciado, 2 (Downtown)

-27. Viva chapata
+27. Viva Chapata

 28. Casa Brava